Dream Team (The Office): Production

 "Dream Team" was written by B. J. Novak, who also returned to play Ryan for the first time in five months.

 "Dream Team" was written by B. J. Novak and directed by Paul Feig.
 It originally aired on April 9, 2009, the same day as the episode "Michael Scott Paper Company"; the debut episode of the new NBC show Parks and Recreation was shown between the two episodes.
+The episode was titled "Dream Team" before there was even a script for it; Novak deliberately worked the title into the dialogue.

-It marks the first appearance of Novak as Ryan since "Frame Toby" in November 2008, when Novak briefly left the show to film his role in Quentin Tarantino's Inglourious Basterds.
+The episode marks the first appearance of Novak as Ryan since "Frame Toby" in November 2008, when Novak left the show to film his role in Quentin Tarantino's Inglourious Basterds.
 Mindy Kaling, an Office writer who also stars as Kelly Kapoor, thought of the idea of Ryan dying his hair blond.
 Novak wore a baseball cap in public between the times his hair was dyed and when the episode aired, in order to make the reveal a surprise, and even kept the cap on when he and the rest of the cast and crew did a public forum and Q&A session.
 "Dream Team" was the third of six episodes guest starring Idris Elba, best known as Stringer Bell from the television series The Wire.
 Elba said he did not watch the episode when it aired because "I'm hypercritical about my work, so I try not to torture myself."

+A variety of methods were attempted for the shot of Phyllis being hit by the soccer ball, but in the take included in the finished episode a CGI ball was used.
+The initial draft of the script called for Michael and Pam to be standing outside the door of Michael's condo during their climactic exchange, but Jennifer Celotta argued that Pam would refuse to get out of the car.
+Novak explained, "Visually, I couldn't see it.
+I couldn't see them face to face with her in the car.
+And Jen was very adamant: She's in the car and won't get out of the car.
+And I'm embarrassed that I thought it would work any other way; it's just so perfect."
+A number of variations of the final scene were shot, including a take where Charles reaches past Michael and pulls the Michael Scott Paper Company letters off the sign, leading Michael and Pam to steal the Dunder Mifflin letters.

 Prior to the episode airing, NBC set up a web site for the new Michael Scott Paper Company at michaelscottpapercompany.com, which included a mission statement for the company, photos of the new office space and a downloadable copy of the coupon for "unparalleled customer service" featured in the episode "Michael Scott Paper Company".
 Another official NBC site, dundermifflininfinity.com, created a Flash game inspired by the episode, in which the viewer attempts to kick a soccer ball past Jim in the office parking lot and hit Phyllis in the face.